-The huge Giant Swallowtail is a large North American butterfly that never fails to make an impression.
+The grand Giant Swallowtail is a large North American butterfly that never fails to make an impression.

-The caterpillar is orange, black, white and brown and has been called an "orange dog".
+Orange spherical eggs are laid on study parts of a host plant.
+The caterpillar is orange, black, white, and brown and has been called an "orange dog".
 It could easily be mistaken as bird droppings on a leaf.
-They tend to enjoy eating the leaves of citrus trees like oranges and lemons.
+A red osmeterium at the head resembles a forked tongue or antennae.
+This has a pungent odor that wards off would-be predators.
+They tend to enjoy eating the leaves of citrus trees like oranges and lemons, and are common in Florida.
 Because of that, citrus farmers consider them a pest.

 In warmer, southern areas, many generations can exist in one year.
 They are active year-round, but less likely to be seen in the middle of winter.
 They fly at heights close to human heads and higher as opposed to low to the ground.

 Butterfly or Moth

 Size (Adult; Length): 86mm to 140mm (3.35in to 5.46in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.